pelrun/cpc-demo-tutorials/README.md

 Google Translate does a surprisingly reasonable job on these (so far), but it does like incorrectly translating certain things.
 Here's a quick list:

 - LAV: Actually VBL, for Vertical Blank.
-- IVR: Actually RVI, for Rupture Verticale I...something.
+- IVR: Invisible Vertical Rupture (RVI in the original)
 - "line break line": Actually "line-by-line rupture".